 "Essential listening" - Sarah Larson, for the New Yorker

 Haley composes both acoustic and electronic chamber music that deals with the stratification of sounds and its personal and social affect on the listener.
 She's been invited to hold multiple artist residences at the Banff Centre, as well as participating in new music festivals such as New England Conservatory's SICPP and Fresh Inc Festival.
 Her works have been read, performed, and commissioned by ensembles such as Fifth House Ensemble, Amaranth Quartet, Holland Weissman Duo, and Latitude 49.
-Haley is a graduate of Oberlin Conservatory where she studied Composition and Technology in Music and Related Arts with Lewis Nielson, Peter Swendsen, and Eric Wubbels.
+She studied Composition and Technology in Music and Related Arts with Lewis Nielson, Peter Swendsen, and Eric Wubbels.
 Her works have been featured in masterclasses held by Hans Thomalla, Michael Pisaro, David Rakowski, Stacy Garrop, and the JACK Quartet.

 Homepage photography courtesy of Dale Rothenberg and Ruth Coughlin.